SynergyNodes/Stride-Mainnet-Validator-Node/README.md

-# Stride Mainet stride-1 Validator Node Setup
+# Stride Mainnet stride-1 Validator Node Setup

 ## Install Ubuntu 20.04 on a new server and login as root